 Since the cholinergic signal in the hippocampus decreased during the delay in the alternation task, we next tested how increasing ACh release in the hippocampus affects choice behavior and SPW-Rs.
 Six ChAT-ChR2 transgenic mice were trained in the figure-8 maze to run for 100 correct trials in a daily session to obtain water reward (Fig. 1B, Fig. 5A).
 Between left and right arm choices, the mouse was confined to the delay area for 10 s.
-After initial training (7 days), mice were implanted with an optic fiber (100 µm diameter) to selectively stimulate medial septal cholinergic neurons optogenetically (52) and recoding silicon probes in the hippocampus (Fig. 1A).
+After initial training (7 days), mice were implanted with an optic fiber (100 µm diameter) to selectively stimulate medial septal cholinergic neurons optogenetically (46,48) and recording silicon probes in the hippocampus (Fig. 1A).

 We first examined the relationship between choice performance and the incidence of SPW-Rs in delay area in CONTROL sessions.
 The rate of SPW-Rs was calculated from epochs when the mouse sat immobile (speed < 3 cm/s).
 The incidence of SPW-Rs increased monotonically within CONTROL sessions without medial septum stimulation (n = 3-5 consecutive daily sessions; Fig. 5A-C; total of 21 sessions in 6 mice).
 After two rest days, another 4-5 daily sessions were performed.
 In these sessions, the first 50 trials served as control trials (1st half of session), followed by another 50 trials (2nd half of session) with optogenetic stimulation of medial septal cholinergic neurons (OPTO sessions; total of 25 sessions in 6 mice).
 In contrast to the CONTROL sessions, the rate of SPW-Rs remained low throughout the OPTO sessions, and the rate of SPW-Rs in the stimulated (2nd) half of the session was significantly lower than in the comparable 2nd half of CONTROL sessions (Fig. 5B and C).
 At the same time, during OPTO trials, choice performance decreased relative to both the 1st (no-stimulation) part of the session and the comparable 2nd half of CONTROL sessions (Fig. 5D and E).
 The results cannot be explained by OPTO stimulation-induced behavioral change, since the percent of time spent immobile in the delay area in trials 51-100 was not affected by the stimulation (Control = 33.2 ± 16.
 88 %, OPTO = 39.1 ± 13.57 %; unpaired t-test, p = 0.23).

 Three of the six mice were further tested for an additional 8-10 days after two days of rest.
 The first 3-5 days (total of 13 sessions; 3 mice) were non-stimulation CONTROL sessions.
 In the next 5 days, medial septum optogenetic stimulation protocol was resumed (total of 15 sessions, 3 mice).
-However, this time optogenetic stimulation (OPTO) was applied while the mouse run in the central arm of the maze.
+However, this time optogenetic stimulation (OPTO) was applied while the mouse ran in the central arm of the maze.
 Optogenetic stimulation in the central arm did not affect memory performance (Fig. 5D, and E).
 The incidence of SPW-Rs in the delay areas was slightly reduced (Fig. 5B, p > 0.05), possibly due to the long-lasting aftereffect of optogenetic stimulation on cholinergic activity (see Fig. 3D).
-The rate of SPW-Rs during trials 51-100 of the OPTO session in the center arm was significantly higher that during OPTO stimulation in the delay area ( Fig. 5B, p = 0.0034 < 0.01).
+The rate of SPW-Rs during trials 51-100 of the OPTO session in the center arm was significantly higher than during OPTO stimulation in the delay area ( Fig. 5B, p = 0.0034 < 0.01).
 The percent of time spent immobile in the delay area in trials 51-100 was not affected by the stimulation (Control = 11.2 ± 0.2 %, OPTO = 8.77 ± 0.03 %; unpaired t-test, p = 0.21).